SamuXarick/LuDiAI-AfterFix/readme.txt

     Enables or disables the usage of air routes.

-Approximate number of days in transit for rail routes: (experimental)
+Approximate number of days in transit for rail routes:
     Lower values may help pathfinding faster, but at the cost of lesser profits.
 Higher values may slow pathfinding and may not necessarily yield the best profits, assuming the default engines are being used.
-A random value of up to -5/+5 is added on startup, and the limit can never go below 10 or above 150.
+    The limit can never go below 10 or above 150.

 Rail pathfinder profile: (experimental)
     Select the behaviour of the pathfinder when connecting two towns by rails.

+    - SingleRail:
+    Tweaked for constrained terrain.
+Connects each of the two lanes separately.
+Tends to succeed more often than the other method, but requires pathfinding twice, one per lane.

-    - Custom:
+    - DoubleRail:
-    Tweaked for
+    Tweaked for looks.
+Connects both lanes in a single instance.

 Approximate number of days in transit for road routes:
     Lower values may help pathfinding faster, but at the cost of lesser profits.
 Higher values may slow pathfinding and may not necessarily yield the best profits, assuming the default engines are being used.
-A random value of up to -5/+5 is added on startup, and the limit can never go below 10 or above 150.
+    The limit can never go below 10 or above 150.

 Road pathfinder profile: